-Robin Chait is a Senior Policy Advisor with WestEd’s School Choice content area.
+Robin Chait is a Project Director with the School Choice team.
 Throughout her career, she has worked in policy, research, and practice to expand educational opportunities for all students.

-Chait holds a master’s degree from Georgetown University’s McCourt School of Public Policy, and a Master of Arts in Teaching from American University.
+Chait holds an MA from Georgetown University’s McCourt School of Public Policy, and an MA in Teaching from American University.